smartprix/gqutils/README.md

 ```

 In schema types, queries and mutations can be separated using `# @types`, `# @queries`, `# @mutations` to mark the begninning of each section respectively.

 `@connection(typeName)` can be used to automatically generate type for a relay compatible connection for pagination.

 `@connection(Employee)` will automatically generate the type `EmployeeConnection`

 `@paging.params` or `paging: Default` will automatically be converted to paging parameters for connection (`first`, `last`, `before`, `after`)

 ### `getConnectionResolver(query, args)`
-Given a query (xorm query) and it's arguments, it'll automatically generate a resolver for a relay connection.
+Given a query (xorm query) and its arguments, it'll automatically generate a resolver for a relay connection.
 ```js
 async function getEmployees(root, args) {
 	const query = Employee.query();